One Big Beautiful Bill Act: Background

 Following the 2024 United States elections, in which the Republican Party retained the House of Representatives and won the Senate, Republicans began negotiations on passing then-president-elect Donald Trump's domestic policies.
 In a meeting with Senate Republicans in December 2024, Senate majority leader John Thune outlined an approach involving initial legislation on border security, energy production, and the military while reserving tax policy.
 Trump, in contrast, advocated for a singular bill to resolve an impending lapse in tax cuts implemented in the Tax Cuts and Jobs Act in 2017.
 However, this strategy faced risks from defecting members.

 In January 2025, Republicans met in Fort Lesley J. McNair.
 At the meeting, Speaker of the House Mike Johnson stated that Trump sought "one big, beautiful bill" to enact his policies.
 To more easily pass the bill, Republicans chose to use the budget reconciliation process, which allowed them to avoid the 60-vote Senate filibuster, which carried importance as they hold 53 seats out of 100 in the Senate.
 This requires the House and the Senate to pass identical instructions before passing the actual reconciliation bill.

 Before being signed into law, the Senate approved the bill 51–50 on July 1, 2025, with Vice President JD Vance casting a tiebreaking vote in support.
 It passed the House of Representatives, 218–214, on July 3, 2025.
 It passed over universal Democratic opposition in both houses.

 Provisions

-The One Big Beautiful Bill Act includes hundreds of provisions, is estimated to add roughly $3 trillion to the national debt and is projected to cut approximately $4.46 trillion in tax revenue over a ten-year period.
+The One Big Beautiful Bill Act includes hundreds of provisions, and over a ten-year period is estimated to add roughly $3 trillion to the national debt and to cut approximately $4.46 trillion in tax revenue.